- Social Science Teacher Resume

 It couldn’t hurt!
 Since your profession is all about success stories for your students and families, a cover letter will allow you to pick a few of your best achievements and go into more depth on how they helped.

 Make sure you stay at one page or less here!
-You don’t have room to ramble because recruiters only spend an average of a few seconds on your resume.
-You want to catch their eye immediately.
+You don’t have room to ramble since recruiters only spend an average of a few seconds on your resume.
+You want to catch their eye immediately with your teaching abilities.